An introduction to vehicle physics

 You can create a vehicle without wheels by invoking the PhysicsVehicle constructor.
 This allows you to specify the shape and mass of the chassis.
 Before adding it to a physics space, you should add wheels to it.
 For stability, a vehicle needs at least 3 wheels, and the chassis center of mass should be located between the wheels, roughly speaking.

-HelloVehicle is a SPORT app that demonstrates the direct creation of a vehicle, followed by automated steering and acceleration.
+HelloVehicle (also in Kotlin) is a SPORT app that demonstrates the direct creation of a vehicle, followed by automated steering and acceleration.
 Things to notice while running the app:

 1. The vehicle has a wedge-shaped chassis.